 Garage Conversions & Un-Permitted Additions

-The water heater ends up with a slow leak that no one notices until the time of the walkthrough, at which point a glaring spot is on the ceiling or worse yet, the leak ends up accelerating to where it comes through the ceiling, causing a ton of damage.
+The water heater has a slow leak that no one notices until the walkthrough, at which point a glaring spot is on the ceiling.
+Worse yet, the leak accelerates to the point where it comes through the ceiling, causing a ton of damage.

-The stress of this situation, not to mention the scramble to have all repaired and replaced, will cost more in the long run than had the seller just complied with the buyer’s request to replace and relocate the water heater to safer ground in the first place.
+The stress of this situation, not to mention the scramble to have everything repaired and replaced, will cost more in the long run than if the seller had just complied with the buyer’s request to replace and relocate the water heater to safer ground in the first place.

-With so many buyers on the move from one part of the country to another or having painting or remodeling work done before moving in, it’s possible that the home might be vacant for a few weeks or a couple of months before a buyer is actually living there.
+With so many buyers moving from one part of the country to another or having painting or remodeling work done before moving in, it’s possible that the home might be vacant for a few weeks or a couple of months before a buyer actually lives there.

-Vacant homes are ripe for issues to occur, and when something happens, everyone starts pointing their fingers at everyone else.
+Vacant homes are ripe for issues, and when something happens, everyone starts pointing their fingers at everyone else.

 6. Be realistic